And as we like to say in Chicago, Amsterdammers also said “it was no big deal”.

 Curbs in Amsterdam, Netherlands, play a vital role in a calm and managed all-mode transportation system.
 Here the curb is a ramp up onto the sidewalk and separated bike lane that leads into a neighborhood street.
 Mounting the curb should signal to the driver that they are entering a different space that has different rules and responsibilities.

-The coolest city in Europe.
-And probably where I spent most of the time bicycling around town.
+The coolest city in Europe [editor’s note 12 years later: I don’t agree anymore].
 I carried my GPS tracker with me at all times in Europe.
 I had to edit the routes to exclude my train trip to Utrecht and back.
-In the end, I biked about 134 kilometers / 83 miles (see my map).
+In the end, I biked about 134 kilometers / 83 miles (see my map, which is embedded at the end).

 My rental bike on the docklands in the ‘t IJ looking towards Centraal Station.
 The cruise ship passenger terminal is on the left.
 The bike is a Gazelle Superieur Special.
 I paid €5 per day and a €50 deposit.
 Thanks to Ãlvaro for the recommendation of Recycled Rentals.